prezi/snakebasket/README.md

 In the above situation, snakebasket picks the latest version, and then it `sb install`s that decision.

-You can specify package dependencies in a few ways (including via setup.py above), but the recommended way is to specify the requirements in a simple `requirements.txt` from which snakebasket automatically reads:
+You can specify package dependencies in a few ways (including via setup.py above), but the recommended way is to specify the requirements in a simple `requirements.txt` (or `requirements-$POSTFIX.txt`) from which snakebasket automatically reads:

 ```
 #foo/requirements.txt